crazydw4rf/crazydw4rf/README.md

 Backend Developer | SysAdmin
 -----------------

 Hi there!
-I'm a Computer Science student at Amikom Purwokerto University with a passion for backend development.
-I'm still learning and growing, but I have a solid understanding of Go and JavaScript, and I'm proficient in using Docker for containerization and deployment.
-I've successfully built several backend applications using these technologies.
-I'm eager to learn new technologies and contribute to open-source projects.
-I have a strong curiosity and a desire to continuously improve my skills.
-Feel free to check out my repositories!
+I'm a Computer Science student at Amikom Purwokerto University who is passionate about backend development.
+I'm currently on a learning journey, exploring and deepening my understanding of technologies like Go, JavaScript, and Docker.
+I've had the opportunity to build several backend applications as part of my learning process, and each project helps me grow a little more.

+I'm also enthusiastic about Linux and love experimenting with different tools and systems.
+I enjoy contributing to open-source projects when I can, and I'm always curious to learn new things, improve my skills, and become a better developer over time.

+Feel free to explore my repositories — feedback and collaboration are always welcome!

-* 🌍  I'm based in Indonesia, Central Java.
+* 🌍 I'm based in Central Java, Indonesia.
-* ✉️  You can contact me at [binarnugroho775@gmail.com](mailto:binarnugroho775@gmail.com)
+* ✉️ You can reach me at binarnugroho775@gmail.com
-* 🧠  I'm currently learning Go (Golang), Backend-Web Development, Software Engineering and System Administration.
+* 🧠 I'm currently learning Go (Golang), backend web development, software engineering, and system administration.
-* ⚡  Fun facts: I love cats (>^◡^<), am a Linux enthusiast 🐧, and <i>I use Arch, btw</i>.
+* ⚡ Fun fact: I love cats (>^◡^<), I'm a Linux enthusiast 🐧 — and yes, I use Arch, <i>btw</i>.

 ### Skills